I recently interview Rachel Dodell, founder and president of Chaparral’s newest club, Half the Sky.

 For a larger impact, join a club, such as Half the Sky, or an organization which supports ending gender discrimination.
 There are many issues (education, economic empowerment, health policy) which relate to the problem of gender bias, and choosing one or multiple causes to support is a simple way to become involved with ending gender discrimination.

-- Seeing Double ~ In the Spotlight, School News 2 Oct, at 05 : 42 AM
+- The ASU Tournament ~ Features, In the Spotlight, School News 21 Jan, at 10 : 33 AM